DiFaReli++: Diffusion Face Relighting with Consistent Cast Shadows

 \subsection{Conditional DDIM \& Modulator}

-Our conditional DDIM architecture is based on \cite{dhariwal2021diffusion} with hyperparameters stated in Table \ref{tab:hyperparams}.
-Each residual block in the first half of the network uses both spatial conditioning and non-spatial conditioning (Figure \ref{fig:arch}), whereas each residual block in the later half only uses the non-spatial conditioning.
-The Modulator has the same architecture and hyperparameters as the first half of conditional DDIM but without the non-spatial and spatial conditioning.
+Our conditional DDIM architecture is based on Dhariwal et al. \cite{dhariwal2021diffusion}, with two main differences: (1) the output of each residual block in the first half of the UNet is modulated by the signal from the Modulator network, and (2) we use our own version of adaptive group normalization.
+The Modulator shares the same architecture and hyperparameters as the first half of DDIM’s UNet but does not share weights.
+Each residual block in the first half of the network uses both spatial and non-spatial conditioning (Figure \ref{fig:arch}), while those in the second half use only non-spatial conditioning.